 Also known as: Nosocomial pneumonia, Ventilator-associated pneumonia, Health-care associated pneumonia or HCAP

-- Patients in the hospital are often very sick and cannot fight off germs.
+- People in the hospital are often very sick and cannot fight off germs.

-- The types of germs present in a hospital are often more dangerous than those outside in the community.
+- The types of germs present in a hospital are often more dangerous and more resistant to treatment than those outside in the community.

 - Have had chest surgery or other major surgery